honggyukim/heaptrace/README.md

 How to use heaptrace
 ====================
-It provides a convenience wrapper program instread of using LD_PRELOAD explicitly as follows:
+It provides a convenience wrapper program instead of using LD_PRELOAD explicitly as follows:
 ```
 $ heaptrace [<program>]